 Organizational Overview

-The HEER Office is responsible for responding to releases, threats of releases, or discoveries of hazardous substances, including oil, that present a substantial endangerment to public health or the environment.
+The Hazard Evaluation and Emergency Response (HEER) Office is responsible for responding to releases, threats of releases, or discoveries of hazardous substances, including oil, that present a substantial endangerment to public health or the environment.
 Depending on specific details, responses may require either an emergency response, or a longer-term, non-emergency site cleanup.

 • Emergency response (See Section 2.3 of the online Technical Guidance Manual (TGM) for more detailed information), and/or